MathsJam/mathsjam-site/cities/edinburgh.md

     email: edinburgh@mathsjam.com
 location:
     group: uk-ireland
-    pub_name: "The Brass Monkey"
+    pub_name: The Brass Monkey
     description: " which is on Drummond Street.
-Look for the table with a mathematical sheep doing a Rubik's cube puzzle"
+Look for the table with a mathematical\
+        \ sheep doing a Rubik's cube puzzle"
     url: https://www.brassmonkeyedinburgh.co.uk/
     lon: -3.1853463
     lat: 55.9472938
-hiatus: False
+hiatus: false
 hiatus_months:
     - 2018-01
     - 2018-07